 Utilities Scams, Fraud & Imposters

 The City Auditor's Office conducts independent and objective audits, investigations and reviews to evaluate the City of Colorado Springs' financial and operational processes for effectiveness and efficiency, to ensure compliance with governmental regulations, and to detect and prevent fraud, waste and abuse of taxpayer funds.
 They provide recommendations for improvements to City Council, Utilities Board, management, and employees.

-The City Auditor and staff conduction investigations are Certified Fraud Examiners (FE).
+The City Auditor and staff conducting investigations are Certified Fraud Examiners (CFE).
 To read more about how the auditor conducts investigations, read the Fraud Prevention and Detection Policy.